Authored by

 Professional portrait of Sean Weidman

-Dr. Sean Weidman is an energetic teacher-scholar who holds an M.A. and a Ph.D. in English from the Pennsylvania State University.
-He’s fond of autumn rain, strong coffee, and cozy sweaters.
+Dr. Sean Weidman is an energetic teacher-scholar-administrator who holds a Ph.D. in English from the Pennsylvania State University.

-Sean's scholarship orbits the early 20th century, around global Anglomodernisms, histories of anti/coloniality, and the politics of welcoming; and sometimes he also dabbles in the digital humanities.
-Some of his essays on literary modernism have appeared in English Literary History, Modernism/modernity, and Journal of Modern Literature, and you can find his digital modernist research in venues like Digital Humanities Quarterly and Digital Scholarship in the Humanities.
+Sean's scholarship orbits the early 20th century, around global Anglomodernisms, histories of anti/coloniality, and the politics of welcoming; he also dabbles in the digital humanities.
+Some of his essays on literary modernism have appeared in English Literary History, Modernism/modernity, Twentieth-Century Literature, and Journal of Modern Literature, and you can find his digital modernist research in venues like Digital Humanities Quarterly and Digital Scholarship in the Humanities.
 His current book project tracks hospitality’s circulation and influence across the violent fractures of fin-de-siècle modernity—as political discourse, social form, anti/colonial history, and Anglomodernist literary culture.

 Teaching Interests